Privacy-Preserving Attribution: Level 1

 The site where conversions for this impression may occur, identified by its domain name.
 The measureConversion() method will only attribute to this impression when called by the indicated site.

-lifetimeDays, of type unsigned long
+lifetimeDays, of type unsigned long, defaulting to 30

 3.2.1.
 Operation